 The finished bracelet can be found at:

 Thanks so much for visiting.
 Please leave your name and email with the comments below so we’ll know you were here.
-And don’t forget to check your email for a bean recipe from us and a 10% discount on your next purchase.
-(You’ll get a new bean recipe with every purchase.)
+And don’t forget to check your email for an interesting bean fact-sheet from us and a 10% discount on your next purchase.
+(You’ll get a new bean recipe with every purchase after that.)

 How to Cook Red Calypso Beans: